ed-df-atwork/CheatSheets/README.md

 ### Cloud and DevOps
 References for deploying and maintaining data infrastructure.
 This covers core service mappings across AWS, Azure, and GCP, as well as version control with Git and implementing CI/CD pipelines for data products.

-## Contributing
-Contributions are welcome.
-Please ensure that any added cheat sheets are formatted clearly and focus on high-frequency syntax and concepts.
-Submit a Pull Request with a brief description of the changes.

-## License
-Distributed under the MIT License.
-See LICENSE for more information.